You must be at least 21 years old to adopt a pet.

 We also have other small & furry animals, such as Guinea Pigs, mice, and rats, so come down to visit us and find your newest family member.

-Once you've read our adoption policies (below), click here to fill out an adoption survey.
+Once you've read our adoption procedures (below), click here to fill out an adoption survey.